REGISTER: Which hospitals are spending their fair share on communities?

 Director, Division of Medical and Dental Affairs, Los Angeles County Department of Public Health

 Naman Shah is a family physician and epidemiologist at the Los Angeles County Department of Public Health.
-He works in the Division of Medical and Dental Affairs which supports innovative and just healthcare within the department and in LA County.
+He leads the Division of Medical and Dental Affairs which supports innovative and just healthcare within the department and in LA County.
 Naman completed residency training at Contra Costa County Regional Medical Center and received his MD and PhD from the University of North Carolina at Chapel Hill.